openorclose/posts/README.md

 ### Automatic Semicolon Insertion

-Also noteworthy in the above example is the lack of semicolons, and why `inputField` can be accessed when it is supposedly only defined within the `if` statements.
+Also noteworthy in the above example is the lack of semicolons.

 Javascript, like with the `==` operator, will try to guess where a semicolon should be and insert it in for you.
 Of course there are times when results are unexpected, especially if you come from a C background where the wrong style guide is used: